|Last update PvD.|

 The basic building blocks, interfaces and information interchange used by TMN.

-A number of general functions not related to a particular TMN functional area or hierarchical layer, but basically applicable to all of them.
+A number of general functions not related to a particular TMN functional area or hierarchical layer, but basically applicable anywhere.

 Aspects of and interfaces for interworking.